Toy Example - Tabularized GiGL#

 print(frozen_task_config.dataset_config.split_generator_config)

+In this example, we’re using the transductive split strategy, as specified in the frozen_config.
 For transductive, at training time, it uses training message edges to predict training supervision edges.
 At validation time, the training message edges and training supervision edges are used to predict the validation edges and then all 3 are used to predict test edges.
-Below is the command to run split generator:

 !python -m gigl.src.split_generator.split_generator \